Anuula201090/quiz-pielegniarstwo/README.md

 # Quiz App

-A 100-question medical quiz in React/Next.js using Tailwind and Shadcn.
+A 100-question quiz built with Next.js and Tailwind CSS.